grafana/agent/docs/sources/flow/tutorials/flow-by-example/processing-logs/index.md

 ```

 This is a simple configuration.
-You are configuring the `loki.source.api` component to listen on `127.0.0.1:9999` and attach a `source="api"` label to the received log entries, which are then forwarded forwarded to the `loki.process.process_logs` component's exported receiver.
+You are configuring the `loki.source.api` component to listen on `127.0.0.1:9999` and attach a `source="api"` label to the received log entries, which are then forwarded to the `loki.process.process_logs` component's exported receiver.
 Next, you can configure the `loki.process` and `loki.write` components.

 ## Process and Write Logs